-a Game to challenge myself
+a game to challenge myself

-For that the scope had to be very small, but on the other hand it should have enough aspects I could work on.
+For that the scope had to be very small, but on the other hand it should have enough aspects I could focus on.
 The aspects I planned to create were: simple 2D movement (including climbing and collision), 2D pixelartstyle, an own shadow/light -system, camera behavior and level design, to only name the biggest.

 My first goal was to create a prototype, to test the basic gameplay elements, like running, climbing and collision.
 I chose Game Maker Studio 2 for it, because it was the environment I used to be most experienced with and knew what I would be able to pull off.
 The result looked like this:

 With all sprites included and no lighting yet, the game looked like the following

 Maybe the biggest challenge for me, was the creation of the light/shadow system, because I had never done anything like that before.
 The shadow system basically calculates which areas are out of your/(the players) sight.
 With simple vector calculation, all walls draw their ‘shadow’ (the area behind them – from the players perspective) on a separate surface.

 This separate surface is multiplied onto the normal game view, later in the rendering of the frame.
 Something similar goes for the light-system.
 Every light source gets a radius and an intensity, after that I generate a white blurry dot in matching size and opacity.

 The light representation is also drawed on a separate black layer, which is added in the rendering process along with some more blending methods to create the light effect.
 The finals result looks like this:

 After I created all elements including their look and behavior, I was finally able to set them in context, to create the levels.
 The first levels are teaching the basic mechanics, like jumping and the usage of pressure plates to open gates.
 We take a look at a more complex one here.